-Learn Astrology > Planets & Moons Nodes in a Natal Chart
+Learn Astrology > Planets & Moons Nodes in Your Natal Chart or Horoscope

-In this step 2 of the learn astrology natal chart guide, you will learn about the planets & moons nodes
+In this step 2 of the learn astrology guide to your natal chart, you will learn about the planets & moons nodes.

 Planets in Astrology